-Mark Seymour currently works for Amazon Web Services as Head of Global Sales Events.
+Mark Seymour currently works for Amazon as General Manager of Seller Conferences and Events.
 In 2009, following a trip to Zambia with his co-founder Princess Kasune Zulu, Mark was compelled to reconnect and give back to a country where he spent a number of years as a child.
 At age 4, Mark moved to Zambia with his family where they lived in the suburbs of Lusaka, several hours from the communities Fola is now partnering with.
 Returning 35 years later, he saw a great need to come alongside the young children in rural communities, who are overlooked and under-served by other non-profit organizations and government social services.
 This is particularly true in the areas of clean water, basic access to education and healthcare.
 As the CEO of Fola, Mark leads fundraising activity in the U.S. and manages a team in Zambia to oversee the portfolio of projects, working remotely and during his regular trips each year.
 Mark lives in the San Francisco Bay Area with his wife Linh and their four children.

 A professional profile for Dr. Susan Chinkuli is coming soon.

+With vast experience as a teacher and leader, Cindy Bridget has accumulated experience of over 20 years working in the Education sector.
+Her work in the classroom has been with a variety of schools and levels, from Kindergarten through the Primary grades.
+Cindy Bridget holds a diploma in Early Childhood Development from KAM Teacher Training and two additional certifications in Early Childhood Care and Development, from Zambia Pre-School Association and the Rugambwa Training Institute.
+She is presently pursuing her Bachelor’s Degree in Education at Chalimbana University.
 Not surprisingly, Cindy Bridget’s work experience has gone beyond the classroom, where she has held various positions of leadership and administration.
 She has been a school Supervisor, a Chairperson for a healthy school environment, a Senior class teacher, a Librarian, a Secretary of a school speech contest committee, and a Chairperson of an examination committee.
 Cindy Bridget is widely recognized as a tremendous teacher, and appreciated for her warmth, accessibility, enthusiasm, and caring nature.
 A student favorite, young people know they can approach her with any problem or concerns, knowing that she will listen, offer her time, and be there for them in times of need.

+Kanyata is a national of Zambia with vast experience as a leader, manager, and development practitioner over 20 years of working in the INGO and Humanitarian fields, in several countries and at both grassroots and senior levels.
+Kanyata’s academic credentials are extensive.
+He has a Master of Arts in Organizational Leadership from Eastern University in Pennsylvania, USA.
+Kanyata has earned Honors in Development Studies from the University of South Africa and has a Bachelor’s of Education degree from the University of Zambia as well as a Diploma in Education from Kwame Nkrumah Teachers College.
+Additionally, Kanyata possesses an Advanced Certificate in Development Studies from the University of South Africa.
 Kanyata’s work experience has entirely focused in the area of international development.
 He has held positions of Project Manager and Operations Manager in Zambia, as well as Operations Director responsible for all field operations in South Africa and the Islamic Republic of Mauritania for World Vision International.
 Kanyata was the National Director for Living Water International in Zambia, as well as a Country Director, for Living Water International in Liberia.
 He also served as the National Director for Habitat for Humanity International, based out of the Zambia Office.
 Given his wealth of hands-on experience, Kanyata is well-versed with INGO leadership and in each of the various aspects of leading diverse teams, human resources, finance, resource mobilization, and the broad spectrum of project cycle management.
 He is passionate about issues affecting marginalized groups -- especially women, children and people with disabilities -- and all issues of grassroots community and international development.